gesslar/toolkit/WIRE_UP_AND_TESTING.md

 1. `npm run lint`
 2. `npm run types:build` (when exports or JSDoc change)
 3. `npm test` (runs both browser and node suites)
+4. Verify README.md lists the class with accurate description
-4. For browser-safe additions, sanity check both `@gesslar/toolkit` and `@gesslar/toolkit/browser` imports resolve to the same implementation.
+5. For browser-safe additions, sanity check both `@gesslar/toolkit` and `@gesslar/toolkit/browser` imports resolve to the same implementation.

 ### **Step 5: Tests (required for this repo)**